Vitalizzzer/DadaBricksOdbc/README.md

 ## Reporting
 Execution results are in ***report/cucumber_report.html*** or ***report/cucumber_report.json***

+## TODO:
-## TODO: Implement REST requests to inject and delete test data files in Azure Databricks
+1. Implement REST requests to inject and delete test data files in Azure Databricks
+2. Implement trigger scripts execution in Azure Databricks and extract report.